MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/purchase-webapps.md

 To publish your purchasable web app, following are the steps involved:

-1. Submit your app to AppSource and pass the validation.
+1. Submit your web app to AppSource and pass the validation.
 2. Publish your purchasable web app.
-3. Users can purchase the app subscription directly from the Teams app store after the app is authenticated and published on AppSource.
+3. Users can purchase the web app subscription directly from the Teams app store after the app is authenticated and published on AppSource.

-## Submit app to AppSource
+## Submit the web app to AppSource

-To submit your app to the AppSource and subsequently to the Teams App Store, ensure tha your app completes the approval process provided by Microsoft Teams.
-This approval process verifies whether your app works as described and contains the relevant metadata and content that is valuable to the users.
+To submit your web app to the AppSource and subsequently to the Teams App Store, ensure tha your web app completes the approval process provided by Microsoft Teams.
+This approval process verifies whether your web app works as described and contains the relevant metadata and content that is valuable to the users.

 For more information on the submission checklist for submitting an app to AppSource, see: